 - May assist in training and orientation of new staff and may act as lead worker as needed.

-- Performs case studies and evaluates individual and family case information to assess the safety of children and adults; determines appropriate types and methods of treatment.
+- Performs case studies and evaluates individual and family case information to assess the safety of children and adults; determines appropriate types of methods of treatment.

-- Makes home visits in connection with casework assignments.
+- Make home visits in connection with casework assignments.

-- Maintains client confidentiality; performs all duties in conformance with the National Social Workers (NASW) Code of Ethics.
+- Maintains client confidentiality; performs all duties in conformance with the National Association of Social Workers (NASW) Code of Ethics.

-Essential skills may include, but are not limited to, the following:
+Essential functions may include, but are not limited to, the following:

-- Operate a personal computer and other modern office equipment, including repetitive hand and arm motion.
+- Operate a personal computer and other modern office equipment, including repetitive hand and arm motions.

 - Frequently sit for extended periods.

 - May occasionally lift and carry up to 40 pounds.

 - Communicate effectively both orally (phone and in person) and in writing.

 - Analyze data, interpret directions, procedures and regulations, and develop appropriate responses.

 - Perform job duties under stressful conditions.